About Us

 EmWell Advisory Council

-EmWELL infrastructure of the Advisory Council, Committees and Workgroups includes close to 120 representatives from various teams across WHSC who advise on strategy, support implementation of EmWELL's initiatives, and ensure the voices from the front lines are heard.
+EmWELL has a Operational Leadership Team whom you can learn more about on Our Team page.
+In addition to the operational team, EmWELL infrastructure includes the Advisory Council, Committees and Workgroups that advise on strategy and direction of the Office, engaging over 100 representatives from various teams across WHSC who advise on strategy, support implementation of EmWELL's initiatives, and ensure the voices from the front lines are heard.